Kotlin/dokka/dokka-integration-tests/gradle/projects/ui-showcase/jvm/description.md

 # Module jvm

-This is the documentation for the `jvm` module.
+This is the documentation for the `jvm` module. test: `apollo-gradle-plugin-external`

 # Package org.jetbrains.dokka.uitest.types